Endogenous Inequality Aversion: Decision criteria for triage and other ethical tradeoffs: Application: Ventilator allocation problem

 \section{Application: Ventilator allocation problem}

 In this section, we provide a detailed treatment of the ventilator allocation application from \Cref{sec:motivation}.
-We formalize the result that the optimal allocation policy is either Rawlsian or utilitarian, depending on whether the fraction of vulnerable agents surpasses a threshold.
-Our results justify and generalize the message in \autoref{fig:ventilators}.
+We formalize and prove the result that the optimal allocation policy is either efficient or prioritizes the worst-off, and that the comparison between the two hinges on whether the fraction of vulnerable agents surpasses a threshold.
+Our results justify and generalize the discussion in \Cref{sec:motivation} and the message in \autoref{fig:ventilators}.

 Let $\mathcal L\coloneqq \{(a,b):a\in(0,1) \text{ and } 0<b\leq a \}$ denote the ``lower triangle'' of $(0,1)^2$.
 Given $(a,b)\in\mathcal L$, let $V(a,b)$ denote the unique fixed point of the mapping $v\mapsto F(v; a,b)$: The function $F$ was defined in \Cref{sec:motivation}.
 We have already established the existence and uniqueness of $V(a,b)$ for each $(a,b)\in \mathcal L$.
 For any policy $\vx$, its welfare level is $u_\Pi(\vx)=V(\bar\vx, \vx_{\min})$.
 Hence, two policies yielding the same mean and worst-off utilities yield the same aggregate welfare level.